scylladb/scylla-migrator/docs/source/index.rst

 The ScyllaDB Migrator is a Spark application that migrates data to ScyllaDB.
 Its main features are the following:

-* it can read from Cassandra, Parquet, DynamoDB, or a DynamoDB S3 export,
+* It can read from Apache Cassandra, Parquet, DynamoDB, or a DynamoDB S3 export.
-* it can be distributed over multiple nodes of a Spark cluster to scale with your database cluster,
+* It can be distributed over multiple nodes of a Spark cluster to scale with your database cluster.
-* it can rename columns along the way,
+* It can rename columns along the way.
-* when migrating from DynamoDB it can transfer a snapshot of the source data, or continuously migrate new data as they come.
+* When migrating from DynamoDB it can transfer a snapshot of the source data, or continuously migrate new data as they come.

 Read over the :doc:`Getting Started </getting-started/index>` page to set up a Spark cluster for a migration.